Tax Management India. Com

 X X X X Extracts X X X X

-..... requisitioned by another division, it is done at arm';s length inasmuch as they have to be paid for by the requisitioning division.
+..... ion, it is done at arm';s length inasmuch as they have to be paid for by the requisitioning division.
 He has also observed that a separate cell consisting of three persons was formed at the head office in Bombay for the purpose of contacting the suppliers, discussing and releasing advance payment and subsequently making final payment etc. A technical committee consisting of various managers such as costing, accounts, materials and the Vice-President, all stationed at the works, was also formed for taking decisions on capital purchases.
 This committee';s decisions are reviewed by another committee consisting of the managing director, chief purchase executive, controller of finance and accounts, the joint-managing director and the Vice-President.
 The Assessing Officer has found (page 44 of assessment order) that during the period of construction of the fertilizer project, decisions for the purchase of cement, steel, various machinery etc. were taken at the head office in Bombay by the joint managing director and the Vice-President of the fertilizer division in co-ordination with the chief purchase executive and controller of finance.
-From all the .....
+From all these, he has drawn the inference .....

 X X X X Extracts X X X X